mjanser/ansible-config/README.md

 ## Configuration

-Before you start, you have to create the file `vars.yml` in the root directory.
+Before you start, you have to create the file `vars.yml` in the `group_vars/all`.
 It contains some private configuration.
 You can copy the file `vars.dist.yml` to start with.

 ## Vagrant